pedrOAlquimim/coffee-delivery/README.md

 ### What is the project?

+2º Challenge of Ignite Rocketseat.
 This is a project made entirely in React of an Ecommerce Coffee sales site to improve concets such as Context API, Router, form validation through React-hook-form and Zod and Styled Components for styling

 You can see the project: [Coffee Delivery](https://coffee-delivery-azure.vercel.app/)